Marzie79/django-replication-postgres/readme.md

-# This ia a very simple project for using replication postgresql.
+# This is a very simple project for using replication postgresql.
 ## I used master for writing operations and using one of replica randomely for reading part.

 For using this project, you should set database at first: